charredgrass/node-backpacktf/README.md

 * Callback is called with 2 parameters: an Error object (undefined on success), and an Object containing response data.

 It is strongly reccomended that you save this data to a local JSON file, or at least a local.
 It is not something you want to download each time you need the data (and there is a time limit on the method).

+###getBPPrices(key, appID, callback)

+Identical to `backpacktf.getMarketPrices`.

+###getUser(key, steamIDs, callback)

+A thin wrapper for [this](http://backpack.tf/api/users) API method.
+Returns data on backpack.tf-generated backpack value, bp.tf bans, SteamRep marks, and Steam/VAC/Trade bans.

+* `key` - your backpack.tf API key
+* `steamIDs` - a comma-delimited list of Steam IDs.
+* Callback just returns an Error object (undefined on success), and on success, the Object response from the backpack.tf API.
+I will write a method to easily work with this data eventually.